Also known as:

 - Subdeltoid bursitis

-Shoulder bursitis is inflammation of a small fluid filled sac in our shoulder called the bursa.
-Everyone has bursae in their shoulders and their job is to reduce friction between different structures – such as tendons, bones, ligaments and muscles.
-You have several bursae in your shoulder, however the one most commonly referred to as shoulder bursitis is the subacromial bursa.
+Shoulder bursitis is inflammation of a small fluid filled sac in our shoulder called the subacromial bursa.
+Everyone has bursae in their shoulders and their job is to reduce friction between different structures – such as the rotator cuff muscles and tendons, bones and ligaments.

-Shoulder bursitis is most often brought on by a sudden increase in exercise or demands on the shoulder.
+Shoulder bursitis is most often brought on by a sudden increase in exercise or demands on the shoulder, especially the rotator cuff muscles and muscles of the shoulder blade.
 This can be from everyday activities such as gardening, housework or activities such as overhead sports or weight lifting.
-It is very important to note that none of these activities are inherently bad, or will cause shoulder bursitis, it is the sudden increase in the amount of an activity being performed compared to recent months.
-For example, if someone lifts weights consistently for work or leisure, then working above head for prolonged periods would likely cause no discomfort, whereas for someone who hadn’t done this type of activity in a while
+It is very important to note that none of these activities are inherently bad, or will cause bursitis, it is the sudden increase in the amount of an activity being performed compared to recent months.
+For example, if someone lifts weights consistently for work or leisure, then working above head for prolonged periods would likely cause no discomfort, whereas for someone who hadn’t done this type of activity in a while it may cause subacromial bursitis.

 Other common symptoms of bursitis are: